Beginners guide to mortgages

 What is a mortgage?

 Very few people can afford to buy a home outright.
-A mortgage is a loan secured against land (including your property) that you usually repay over a period of up to 25 years, sometimes longer.
+A mortgage is a loan secured against land (including your property) that you repay over a number of years.
 However, since it is secured against your property, if you don’t keep up with your payments the lender can repossess your home and sell it to recoup their money.

 A house is usually the single most expensive thing you will ever buy, so it’s important to make sure you understand the different types of mortgages available.

 How do you want to repay?

 The two most common ways to repay your mortgage are:

 - Repayment (capital and interest) - With this type of mortgage you repay the amount borrowed (the capital) plus the interest over the mortgage term.